definename/Raspberry-Pi/README.md

 [Info2](https://raspberrypi.stackexchange.com/questions/45007/garbage-on-raspberry-pi-console)

-Unbale to type on UART console:
+Unable to type on UART console:

 - Try to use non usb power supply